alisajjad96/react-native-get-sms-android/README.md

 ## Note

 - Does not work with Expo as it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app.
 The information [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md#ejecting-from-create-react-native-app) might help with integrating the module while still using Expo.
+- SMS Listener will only work on application's context(when application is running).
+Google Play Store may not allow this method of SMS BroadCast Receiver This is only recommended for personal usage.

 ## Contributions welcome!